 Kalyn Falk, MA

-Known as a warm and engaging facilitator, Kalyn also teaches at Menno Simons College in the area of Conflict Resolution Studies and trains with the Crisis and Trauma Resource Center.
-She has been actively involved in Mennonite Brethren and Anglican communities and is presently part of a small House Church.
+Known as a warm and engaging facilitator, Kalyn has also been a sessional lecturer at Menno Simons College in the area of Conflict Resolution Studies and trained for both the Crisis and Trauma Resource Institute and Mediation Services.
+She has been actively involved in Mennonite Brethren and Anglican communities as well as a small House Church.

 Mary Coswin, OSB

 The ministry of spiritual direction found me in 1983 shortly after returning from earning a Masters degree in Formative Spirituality at Duquesne University.
 After 25 years of meeting with persons of all denominations and ages, and with the encouragement of S.Maureen Conroy, I through St. Benedict’s Retreat Centre launched Shekinah Formation in Spiritual Direction.
 In the company of Sisters Catherine Labinowich and Sandra Stewart, David Walsh and Kalyn Falk as co directors over these 23 years I have kept learning.
 What a blessing and joy to have walked with many gifted and called women and men who now accompany others in their unique journeys.

 Catherine has been working with communities to develop restorative justice programs for over 20 years.
 Her leadership and experience span working closely with government, nonprofits, educational institutions, Indigenous communities, victim services/anti-violence groups, and religious communities.
 Whether providing individualized coaching, leading a large-group dialogue, or managing an organizational change process, she is known for her comprehensive skill set, upbeat style, and genuine care for those she serves.

 Our advisory team offers supervision for the program and is an active, prayerful presence for the students.
 Additional resource team members will join us for our Saturday sessions, offering supervision and additional training.